RalphHightower/blog/_posts/2024-11-30-CarolinaBand2024MacysThanksgivingDayParade.md

 tags: [TODAY Show, New YorkCity, New York]
 categories: [2024 Macy's Thanksgiving Day Parade, University of South Carolina, Marching Band]
 date: 2024-12-01 3:59 PM
 excerpt: "GAME! -- COCKS!
 Let's go!
 By the way, thank you so much.
 For letting me have this honor.
-Wearing the uniform is a big deal down there, so I wanted to represent Columbia, South Carolina, Jay Jacobs, i know this is your dream job.
+Wearing the uniform is a big deal down there, so I wanted to represent Columbia, South Carolina, Jay Jacobs, I know this is your dream job.
 You'll be seeing them tomorrow for the very first time during the big parade.
 Are you guys ready?
 Are you excited? – Craig Melvin, wearing a Carolina Band uniform, with drums."
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: